© Steven Gardner

 Historically, we have been supportive of the Scottish Beaver Trial but have opposed the much-publicised, controversial plans to reintroduce wolves within a fenced enclosure at the Alladale Estate in Sutherland.
 Read more about Alladale here.

-We are suppportive of Article 22 of the European Habitats Directive which allows for the reintroductions of native species.
+We support Article 22 of the European Habitats Directive, which allows for the reintroduction of individual native species.